-If you are interested in instructing our barristers through public access, please speak to our clerks who are well placed to offer guidance and advice on how public access works and whether it is appropriate for your case.
+If you are interested in instructing our barristers through public access, please email our clerks (email@example.com) who are well placed to offer guidance and advice on how public access works and whether it is appropriate for your case.

-When contacting the clerks, you will need to explain the most important facts about your case and the key events leading up to the present.
-If we believe your case may be suitable for public access, we will ask you to confirm all details in writing and send some of the relevant papers and details of any relevant deadlines or hearing dates.
+When contacting the clerks, you will need to set out in writing the most important facts about your case and the key events leading up to the present, and send some of the relevant papers and details of any relevant deadlines or hearing dates.
 The clerks will then discuss your case with a suitable barrister and contact you with a suggested course of action, including details of fees and response times.

 Fees must be agreed and paid in advance before the barrister can start work on your case.